 I asked him about ways he could start raising his visibility at work.
 Serendipitously, he was leading a meeting the next day with the company leaders about a troubled account he had managed to turn around.
 We started with the outcome he wanted for the meeting.
 What results did he want?
-They focused on his efforts to confidently lead this account, and show how he had managed to persuade the client to increase the budget at a time his boss thought that would be impossible.
+The results focused on his efforts to confidently lead this account, and show how he had managed to persuade the client to increase the budget at a time his boss thought that would be impossible.
 And then we planned each step of the meeting with those results in mind.
 At our next coaching session, he was amazed at how well it went, and the positive response he received from his boss.
 It’s a first step!
 And it will get easier with practice.

 It’s not always easy to choose visibility.
 As a former TV news anchor, I have some experience with that.
 It takes belief in yourself and your abilities.
-I didn’t start out as an anchor in a Top 13 market.
+I didn’t start out as an anchor in a large market.
 I worked my way up, starting out as a reporter in much smaller TV markets (where there’s less visibility if you make a mistake), and working my way into larger cities, gaining more anchoring experience along the way.
 As my experience grew, so did my confidence, and my visibility.